JamilaM/diving-deep/exampleSite/content/english/articles/what-happens-when-we-sleep-an-unusual-explanation.md

 date = 2021-11-04T12:00:00Z
-description = "A delve into the spiritual nature of sleep" image = "/images/sacred5.jpg" title = "What Happens When We Sleep (An Unusual Explanation)" type = "post"
+description = "A delve into the spiritual nature of sleep" image = "/images/sacred5.jpg" title = "What Happens When We Sleep?
+An Esoteric Explanation" type = "post"

 +++